Where were you on November 22nd of 1963 at 12:30pm? The day President Kennedy was assassinated in Dallas.

 9:59:04: The South Tower of the World Trade Center begins to collapse, 55 minutes 53 seconds after the impact of Flight 175.
 Its destruction is viewed and heard by a vast television and radio audience.

-10:03:11: United Airlines Flight 93 is crashed by its hijackers and passengers, due to fighting in the cockpit 80 miles southeast of Pittsburgh in Somerset County, Pennsylvania.
+10:03:11: United Airlines Flight 93 crashes due to fighting in the cockpit b hijackers and passengers.
+The Boring 757 impacts 80 miles southeast of Pittsburgh in Somerset County, Pennsylvania.

 10:50:25: The five stories of the Pentagon collapse.